Addiction Treatment Program Overview

 If you successfully complete our 90-day inpatient treatment program, we guarantee you’ll stay clean and sober, or you can return for a complimentary 30 days of treatment.

-Laguna Treatment Hospital encourages the client’s family members, spouses, partners, children, and loved ones to participate in periodic family therapy sessions during the client’s stay.
-With the client’s consent, these sessions help to support, reinforce, and strengthen post-treatment recovery efforts.
-All individuals who play an important part in the client’s recovery and aftercare programming are encouraged to attend family therapy sessions onsite or via conference calls.
+Laguna Treatment Hospital encourages each client’s family members, spouse, partner, children, and/or other loved ones to participate in periodic family therapy sessions during the client’s stay, if the client consents.
+These sessions help to reinforce recovery efforts and enable loved ones to better support and strengthen the client post-treatment.
+All individuals who play an important part in the client’s recovery and aftercare programming are encouraged to attend family therapy sessions on-site or via conference calls.

 You’re Not Alone